stratoit/internship_2018/README.md

 * Try and achieve complete control over the RC car’s throttle and steer through a command line interface or PC control over WiFi using an Arduino board.
 * Attach camera on the car at a suitable position on the car and code it to run simultaneously with the car with minimal lag.
-* Design a track in a way such that it doesn’t challenge the limitations of the car.
+* Design a track in a way such that it doesn’t challenge the physical limitations of the car.
 * Use the camera and the car to gain training data for the ML/DL model by driving it ourselves.
 * Find potential models which can be trained with the help of this data.
 * Train model and then test it.